dkriegner/xrayutilities/README.txt

   $> pydoc -p PORT

-in any web-browser, after the installation is finished.
+in any web-browser, after the installation is finished or found online at sourceforge.

 PACKAGING
 =========

-create a tarball for redistribution of xrayutilities without the use of SVN
+create a tarball for redistribution of xrayutilities without the use of git

   $>scons dist